Here at Dance Lab, we offer a variety of Dance Classes for all ages. Presently these are some of the Dance Classes available.

 Acrobatics is the performance of extraordinary feats of balance, agility, tricks and motor coordination.
 It also enhances the wonder and freedom of movement.

-Exams are offered to students studying Cecchetti Classical ballet as well as Tap and Jazz according to the Southern Federation Of Dance syllabus.
+We offer exams to students studying Cecchetti Classical ballet as well as Tap and Jazz according to the Southern Federation Of Dance syllabus.
 Exams generally occur in the middle of the year, they incur an extra fee and are not compulsory.